Virology: Cloning

 When purified viruses or viral components are needed for diagnostic tests or vaccines, cloning can be used instead of growing the viruses.
 At the start of the COVID-19 pandemic the availability of the severe acute respiratory syndrome coronavirus 2 RNA sequence enabled tests to be manufactured quickly.
 There are several proven methods for cloning viruses and their components.
 Small pieces of DNA called cloning vectors are often used and the most common ones are laboratory modified plasmids (small circular molecules of DNA produced by bacteria).
 The viral nucleic acid, or a part of it, is inserted in the plasmid, which is the copied many times over by bacteria.
 This recombinant DNA can then be used to produce viral components without the need for native viruses.

 Phage virology

-The viruses that reproduce in bacteria, archaea and fungi are informally called "phages", and the ones that infect bacteria – bacteriophages – in particular are useful in virology and biology in general.
-Bacteriophages were some of the first viruses to be discovered, early in the twentieth century, and because they are relatively easy to grow quickly in laboratories, much of our understanding of viruses originated by studying them.
-Bacteriophages, long known for their positive effects in the environment, are used in phage display techniques for screening proteins DNA sequences.
-They are a powerful tool in molecular biology.
+The viruses that reproduce in bacteria, archaea and fungi are informally called "phages", and the ones that infect bacteria – bacteriophages are useful in virology and biology.
+Bacteriophages were some of the first viruses to be discovered, early in the twentieth century, and because they are relatively easy to grow quickly in laboratories, much of understanding of viruses was originated by studying them.
+Bacteriophages are used in phage display techniques for screening proteins DNA sequences, a powerful tool in molecular biology.